Connect with others who understand.

 What Is a Subcutaneous Injection?

 Many PsA medications are administered through subcutaneous injection.
-These medications are injected through a needle and into a layer of fat underneath the skin that is called subcutaneous fat.
-Injecting the medication into this layer of fat allows the body to absorb the medication slowly and gently.
+These drugs are injected through a needle and into subcutaneous fat (a layer of fat that’s underneath the skin), which allows the body to absorb the medication slowly and gently.

-Subcutaneous injections are usually administered into areas of the body that have wide layers of fat, such as the upper arm, the thigh, or the abdomen.
-You may be able to perform subcutaneous injections at home, or you can book an appointment with your health care provider to receive an in-office injection.
+Subcutaneous injections are usually given in areas of the body that have wide layers of fat, such as the upper arm, thigh, or abdomen.
+You may be able to do subcutaneous injections at home, or you can book an appointment with your health care provider to receive an in-office injection.

 Forms of Injection

-PsA medication injections are different from infusions, which are administered directly into the veins (intravenously).
-Unlike injections, infusions require an IV bag and a visit to a doctor’s office or infusion center.
-PsA medications administered by infusion include Inflectra (infliximab-dyyb), Remicade (infliximab), and Simponi Aria (golimumab).
+PsA medication injections are different from infusions, which are administered intravenously (directly into a vein).
+Unlike injections, infusions require an IV bag and a visit to a doctor’s office or an infusion center.
+PsA medications given by infusion include:

 Tips for Administering PsA Injections